-Seven Days in Havana: My Unfiltered Travel Journal
+Seven Days in Havana: An Unfiltered Travel Journal

-I went to Havana expecting classic cars and mojitos.
-I got those.
-But I also got a reality check about what travel means when your phone is basically a brick and your credit card is a fancy bookmark.
+You go to Havana expecting classic cars and mojitos.
+You get those.
+You also get a reality check about what travel means when your phone is basically a brick and your credit card is a fancy bookmark.

 Day 1: Arrival and Immediate Confusion

 The drive from the airport is your first introduction to the cars.
 Not just one or two vintage Chevys for photo ops.
 Hundreds of them.
 Thousands.
 They're not museum pieces — they're how people get to work.
-A turquoise '54 Chevy Bel Air pulled up next to us at a red light and the driver was blasting reggaeton.
+A turquoise '54 Chevy Bel Air pulls up beside you at a red light, its driver blasting reggaeton.
 Welcome to Havana.

-My casa particular on Calle Obispo was run by Marta, a retired teacher.
+The casa particular on Calle Obispo is run by Marta, a retired teacher.
 Room: $35/night with breakfast.
-The room was clean, had working AC (crucial), and a tiny balcony overlooking the street.
-Marta handed me a paper map.
-"Google Maps doesn't work well here," she said.
-She wasn't wrong.
+Clean, with working AC (crucial) and a tiny balcony overlooking the street.
+Marta hands you a paper map.
+"Google Maps doesn't work well here," she says.
+She isn't wrong.

 Day 2: Old Havana by Foot

-Breakfast at the casa: eggs, fresh mango, toast, and the strongest coffee I've ever had.
-Marta's husband made it in a little stovetop percolator that looked older than both of us combined.
+Breakfast at the casa: eggs, fresh mango, toast, and the strongest coffee in the Caribbean — made in a little stovetop percolator that looks older than the building itself.

-Spent the entire morning in Habana Vieja.
+Spend the entire morning in Habana Vieja.
 Four plazas.
 Countless colonial buildings.
 The thing about Old Havana is that it's a UNESCO site that hasn't been over-restored.
 Some buildings are gorgeous and freshly painted.
 The building next door might be literally falling down.
-That contrast is everywhere and it's weirdly beautiful.
+That contrast is everywhere, and it's weirdly beautiful.

 Plaza de la Catedral at 8AM: almost empty.
 By 10AM: packed with tour groups.
 Get there early.

 Lunch: a paladar off Calle O'Reilly.
 Ropa vieja (shredded beef), rice, beans, and a beer.
 Total: about $8.
-The ropa vieja was rich with tomato and slow-cooked until the beef fell apart at a glance.
+The ropa vieja arrives rich with tomato, slow-cooked until the beef falls apart at a glance.

-Afternoon: walked the Malecon from Old Havana toward Vedado.
+Afternoon: walk the Malecon from Old Havana toward Vedado.
 It's 8 km total.
-I made it about 3 km before the sun and humidity sent me into a bar.
+Most travelers make it about 3 km before the sun and humidity send them into a bar.
 A cold Cristal beer (the local lager): $1.50.

 Day 3: The Hemingway Circuit

-Started at El Floridita.
+Start at El Floridita.
 Frozen daiquiri: $6.
-Hemingway's bronze statue sits at the end of the bar, and yes, I took the photo.
-The daiquiri was legitimately good — limey, cold, not too sweet.
+Hemingway's bronze statue sits at the end of the bar, and yes, the photo is practically mandatory.
+The daiquiri is legitimately good — limey, cold, not too sweet.

-Walked down Obispo to La Bodeguita del Medio.
+Walk down Obispo to La Bodeguita del Medio.
 Mojito: $5.
 The walls are covered in signatures from every tourist who's ever visited.
-Honestly?
-The mojito was just okay.
-I've had better ones from street bars.
+The mojito itself?
+Just okay — the street bars pour better ones.

-Here's my hot take: skip the Hemingway trail after the two bars.
+Here's the honest take: skip the Hemingway trail after the two bars.
 Finca Vigia (his house outside the city) is interesting but requires a taxi and half a day.
 Unless you're a serious Hemingway fan, spend that time at Fabrica de Arte Cubano instead.

 Day 4: Callejon de Hamel and Centro

-Callejon de Hamel at 11:30AM, found a spot near the front.
-By noon, the rumba started.
-Three drummers, two dancers, and a crowd that formed a circle and took turns dancing in the center.
-The drumming echoed off the painted walls.
-Someone handed me a cup of rum.
-I didn't ask where it came from.
-It was terrible rum.
-It was perfect.
+Reach Callejon de Hamel at 11:30AM and stake out a spot near the front.
+By noon, the rumba starts.
+Three drummers, two dancers, and a crowd that forms a circle and takes turns dancing in the center.
+The drumming echoes off the painted walls.
+Someone hands you a cup of rum.
+Don't ask where it came from.
+It's terrible rum.
+It's perfect.

 The rest of Centro Havana is rougher than Old Havana.
 Buildings in serious disrepair.
 But it's real life.
 Kids playing baseball in the street.
 Dominoes on the sidewalk.
 A woman selling pizza slices out of her kitchen window for 5 pesos.

-I got completely lost around Calle Neptuno trying to find my way back.
-The paper map was useless in the maze of similar-looking streets.
-Asked an old man for directions.
-He walked me to the corner and pointed.
+It's easy to get completely lost around Calle Neptuno on the way back — the paper map is useless in the maze of similar-looking streets.
+Ask an old man for directions and he might walk you to the corner and point.
 "Derecho, derecho" — straight, straight.
 Cuban hospitality in action.

 Day 5: Classic Car Tour and Revolution Square

-Broke down and did the tourist thing.
-Negotiated with a driver at Parque Central: $40 for a 1.5-hour tour in a gorgeous mint-green 1955 Buick Century convertible.
+Give in to the tourist thing.
+Negotiate with a driver at Parque Central: $40 for a 1.5-hour tour in a gorgeous mint-green 1955 Buick Century convertible.

-Revolution Square is massive and feels Soviet in a way I wasn't prepared for.
+Revolution Square is massive and feels Soviet in a way few travelers expect.
 The Che Guevara mural on the Interior Ministry building is enormous.
 The Jose Marti memorial tower (109 meters) dominates the skyline.
 There's an odd emptiness to the place — it was designed for rallies of a million people, so on a regular Tuesday it feels like an oversized parking lot.

-The drive through Vedado was the highlight.
-Mansions from the pre-revolution era, some immaculate and some in ruins, lining wide avenues under canopies of trees.
-Our driver pointed out which ones had been embassies, which were now government buildings, and which were just slowly returning to nature.
+The drive through Vedado is the highlight.
+Mansions from the pre-revolution era, some immaculate and some in ruins, line wide avenues under canopies of trees.
+A good driver points out which ones had been embassies, which are now government buildings, and which are just slowly returning to nature.

 Day 6: Fabrica de Arte Cubano

-Stayed until 1AM.
+Stay until 1AM.
 Total bar tab: $15.
 The cocktails are actually good.
-The music shifted from jazz to electronic to Cuban fusion.
-A photographer had an exhibit about daily life in Havana that made me look at the past five days differently.
+The music shifts from jazz to electronic to Cuban fusion.
+A photographer's exhibit about daily life in Havana will make you see the past five days differently.

-This is where I realized Havana isn't a museum.
+This is where it clicks: Havana isn't a museum.
 It's not frozen in time.
 The vintage cars and colonial buildings are the backdrop, but there's a creative pulse here that's completely contemporary.

 Day 7: Last Day Wander

-Final walk through Old Havana.
-Ducked into the Plaza Vieja microbrewery for a last beer.
-Sat in the square and tried to memorize it — the colors, the sound of someone practicing trumpet from a second-floor window, the occasional vintage taxi rolling past.
+Take a final walk through Old Havana.
+Duck into the Plaza Vieja microbrewery for a last beer.
+Sit in the square and try to memorize it — the colors, the sound of someone practicing trumpet from a second-floor window, the occasional vintage taxi rolling past.

-Final dinner at the casa: Marta cooked lobster.
+Final dinner at the casa: Marta cooks lobster.
 Tail, claws, rice, black beans, and a salad. $10.
-She sat with me and we struggled through a conversation in my broken Spanish and her few words of English.
-She asked if I'd come back.
-I said yes.
-I meant it.
+She sits with you, and the conversation stumbles happily through broken Spanish and a few words of English.
+She asks if you'll come back.
+Say yes.
+Mean it.

-I'd bring more cash.
-I ran low on Day 5 and spent the rest of the trip being careful.
-I'd bring twice what I thought I needed.
+Bring more cash.
+It's easy to run low by Day 5 and spend the rest of the trip being careful.
+Pack twice what you think you'll need.
 For more insights, check out our complete guide to Havana.
 For more insights, check out our [Havana vs Cartagena](/blog/havana-vs-cartagena-caribbean-comparison) comparison.

 Damage Report: